kenchiu100/wallet-library-java/README.md

 ## At a high level the library needs to solve the following business needs

-* Track a user’s account balance
+* Track a userâ€™s account balance
 * Manage account transactions in the form of debits (withdrawals) and credits (deposits).
 * Allow a user to transfer money to another user/account.
 * Keep a history of last N transactions.